Dealing with bad grades is frustrating for both you and your children.

 Homework will never be able to compete with video games in terms of fun.

-But there are ways to make studying a less tedious and more engaging activity.
+But even if your teen hates school, there are ways to make studying a less tedious and more engaging activity.
 Here are a few ideas:

 - Encourage your children to reward themselves with short (technology-free) breaks after laser-focused study sessions.